 July 22, 2021

-Software.org: the BSA Foundation is excited to work with Girls Who Code to help close the tech gender gap by hosting rising 10th, 11th, and 12th grade girls for the 2020 Girls Who Code Summer Immersion Program (SIP).
-This year’s program is a little different due to the ongoing COVID-19 pandemic; although we are unable to host students in person this summer, Software.org remains steadfast in its support of the Girls Who Code SIP in these challenging times.
+Software.org: the BSA Foundation is excited to partner with Girls Who Code to help close the tech gender gap by hosting rising 10th, 11th, and 12th grade girls for the 2021 Girls Who Code Summer Immersion Program (SIP).
+Due to the ongoing COVID-19 pandemic, this year’s SIP will once again take place as a fully virtual classroom.

 July 12, 2021